PhilippeYao11/Machine-Learning-for-Derivatives-/README.md

 # 📘  Machine learning and derivatives pricing

-This repository contains a set of **mini projects demonstrating the application of neural networks to derivag=tives pricing and hedging**.
+This repository contains a set of **mini projects demonstrating the application of neural networks to derivatives pricing and hedging**.
 It is designed with a practical and educational focus, using simulated data.

 ## 💼 Financial Applications